iwelch/sylspace/README.md

 	you now should have a lot of files in the sylspace directory, which you can `$ ls`

-* sudo bash
+* `$ sudo bash`

-	we have to do a lot of steps as superuser, so we may as well start with this.
+	we have to do a lot of steps as superuser, so we may as well fire up a shell to execute the many commands below:

-	- `# cpanm --installdeps .`  # (takes a while; check that there are no errors! you can run it twice to check)
+	- `# cpanm --installdeps .`

-	  this instructs perl to install all the cpan modules that sylspace needs.  make sure that there are no errors in this step.  if there are, you will suffer endless pain later on.
+	  this instructs perl to install all the cpan modules that sylspace needs.  make sure that there are no errors in this step.  if there are, you will suffer endless pain later on.  warning: this step may take 10 minutes.

 	- `# echo "127.0.0.1 syllabus.test corpfin.syllabus.test corpfin.test.syllabus.test syllabus.test.syllabus.test auth.syllabus.test" >> /etc/hosts`